PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 than changed in the mechanical checkpoint; hardening requires an independent compatibility fixture and artifact gate.

+The following terminal Transpose/Mul/Add/Reshape/FullyConnected rule is isolated in `passes/terminal_affine_fc_layout.py`.
+Its complete 293-line implementation moved with a function-name-normalized AST identical to the prior lowerer owner.
+It preserves exact chain exclusivity and public-boundary guards, NCHW-to-NHWC channel-constant rotation, shared constant copy-on-write, both FullyConnected weight orientations, flatten-order permutation, metadata and quantization cloning, fixed-point restart, pruning, statistic, and the single late production position.
+The lowerer retains a one-call private wrapper.

+Thirteen focused tests cover both weight orientations, shared affine and weight constants, independent quantization clones, idempotence, every public intermediate, wrong permutation, dynamic shape, weight-width mismatch, input fan-out, and direct-owner/private-wrapper equality.
+OSNet supplies a measured zero-owner artifact control with zero process-tree SWAP and five byte-identical core artifacts.
+A read-only scan of root ONNX files up to 50 MiB found no raw Transpose/Mul/Add/Reshape/Gemm-or-MatMul chain, so non-zero production ownership is not claimed.
+The historical helper can rotate an exclusive Mul constant before discovering that the Add constant is invalid, leaving a partial change on a zero-stat result.
+This transactional defect is recorded without changing compatibility in the mechanical ownership checkpoint.

 The pre-Add rank-four to rank-three reshape suffix recovery now has an indexed semantic owner in `pre_add_mulconst_reshape_suffix_layout.py`.
 The owner keeps the historical position inside `_run_layout_reshape_attention_recovery_prefix`